Avinaykumar26/MedClarify-A-Medical-NLP-Pipeline/README.md

 ## Overview

 The **MedClarify** is an AI-powered Streamlit application that automatically detects and expands medical abbreviations found in clinical text.
-It is designed to improve readability and reduce ambiguity in medical notes, discharge summaries, and other healthcare documents.
+It is designed to improve readability and reduce ambiguity in medical notes, discharge summaries, and other healthcare documents .

 The tool supports two modes of operation: